Tomato and Onion Salad (Sicilian Style, Never Soggy)

 How Did It Go?

-I hope you love this fresh tomato and onion salad as much as I do!
+I hope you love this fresh tomato and onion salad ((Insalata di Pomodori e Cipolle) as much as I do!
 Before you go, please leave me a rating and let me know your thoughts on this recipe.
 Your feedback is valuable to other readers and me.

-Fresh Tomato and Red Onion Salad (Mediterranean Style)
+Tomato and Onion Salad (Sicilian Style, Never Soggy)

 Equipment